MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/webapi/samples/cdswebapiservice-query-data.md

 - Using predefined queries

 > [!NOTE]
-> This sample implements the Common Data Service operations and console output detailed in [Web API Basic Operations Sample](../web-api-basic-operations-sample.md) and uses the methods available in the [CDSWebApiService](cdswebapiservice.md) class for message processing, performance enhancements, and error management.
+> This sample implements the Dataverse operations and console output detailed in [Web API Basic Operations Sample](../web-api-basic-operations-sample.md) and uses the methods available in the [CDSWebApiService](cdswebapiservice.md) class for message processing, performance enhancements, and error management.

 ## Prerequisites

 The following is required to build and run the sample:

 - Microsoft Visual Studio 2019.
-- Access to Common Data Service with privileges to perform the operations described above.
+- Access to Dataverse with privileges to perform the operations described above.

 ## How to run this sample